hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 flavor out of them, and throwing Galaxy into the mix to get even more of a tropical and grapefruit aroma and flavor.

+In general, I like the direction of this combination of hops though, and that remains the focus of my "Drink with the flies".

 ### Yeast selection

 It could use a bit more ester production in fermentation, so I am switching